deepak-shanmugam/InEx/Readme.md

+# VERSION Discontinued
+A new version of this application is UNDER DEVELOPMENT with a much better implementation.
+Further updates will be provided.
+Stay tuned!

+# ISSUES
+Some OS oriented or device oriented issues were identified.
+A new version of this application will soon arrive with much better implementation!

 # InEx
-> BETA Version:
+> BETA Version: (discontinued)

-BETA version of CLI based Income and Expense tracking application created using C language.
+Discontinued BETA version of CLI based Income and Expense tracking application created using C language.
+No more further updates in this version.

 # Supported Operating System
-> Linux, Windows, Mac
+> Linux, ~~Windows, Mac~~

 # Build
 > using make: